gacou54/pyorthanc/docs/tutorial/quickstart.md

 or with complex filter.
 Each filter function takes an object that correspond to the resource level and should return a boolean value.

-Note that when using the `find()` function, the state of the resources `Patient/Study/Series/Instance` are locked.
+Note that when using the `find()` function, the children of the resources `Patient/Study/Series/Instance` are only query once and then filtered accordingly to the provided filters.
 ```python
 from datetime import datetime
 from pyorthanc import find